-They’re packed with sugar and butter normally, but they’re quite common to have for breakfast, especially if you’re eating on the go.
+They’re packed with sugar and fat normally, but they’re quite common to have for breakfast, especially if you’re eating on the go.

-I did this by simply switching out dairy butter for vegan butter… Wild concept, right?
+I did this by simply switching out dairy butter for vegan margarine… Wild concept, right?

 But that’s exactly what I love about this recipe!
 It’s so easy and straight forward that you really can’t go wrong.
 It can be made in one bowl and takes under 30 minutes to bake.